camillo-rinaldi/LNbits/README.md

 4. Set up your Node.js server in the cloud (e.g., AWS, GCP, Heroku) to handle LNbits API requests securely.

-5. Rename .env.example to .env and configure your environment variable to match your Node.js server and provided service url.
+5. Change the urls on services files to match your Node.js server and provided service url.

-6. Configure your environment variables to match your Node.js server settings and LNbits credentials.

-7. Start the React development server:
+6. Start the React development server:

 ```
 npm start